Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 This creates a false choice: flavor OR health.
 Accept the sodium bomb, or accept the bland substitute.

 The reason most low-sodium options fail isn't complicated.
 They start with the same vinegar-forward formula but simply reduce the salt.
 Less salt in a thin, acidic base means less flavor—there's nothing else carrying the load.
 It's subtraction, not substitution.
+What feels like "less flavor" is actually less salt masking the lack of depth.

 The question isn't whether low-sodium hot sauce can exist.
 It's whether low-sodium hot sauce can be better.
 And the answer depends entirely on what's in the bottle.